 Extracts Daisy features from the input image.
-The output image has $N \star C$ number of channels, where N is the number of channels of the original image and C is the feature channels determined by the input options.
-Specifically, $C = (rings \star histograms + 1) \star orientations$ .
+The output image has N \ C number of channels, where N is

 - •pixels (Image or subclass or (C, X, Y, ..., Z) ndarray) Either the image object itself or an array with the pixels.
 The first dimension is interpreted as channels.
-This means an N-dimensional image is represented by an N+1 dimensional array. - •step (int, optional) The sampling step that defines the density of the output image. - •radius (int, optional) The radius (in pixels) of the outermost ring. - •rings (int, optional) The number of rings to be used. - •histograms (int, optional) The number of histograms sampled per ring. - •orientations (int, optional) The number of orientations (bins) per histogram. - •normalization (['11', '12', 'daisy', None], optional) It defines how to normalize the descriptors If '11' then L1-normalization is applied at each descriptor.
-If '12' then L2-normalization is applied at each descriptor.
-If 'daisy' then L2-normalization is applied at individual histograms.
+This means an N-dimensional image is represented by an N+1 dimensional array. - •step (int, optional) The sampling step that defines the density of the output image. - •radius (int, optional) The radius (in pixels) of the outermost ring. - •rings (int, optional) The number of rings to be used. - •histograms (int, optional) The number of histograms sampled per ring. - •orientations (int, optional) The number of orientations (bins) per histogram. - \normalization ([ '11', '12', 'daisy', None ], optional) It defines how to normalize the descriptors If '11' then L1-normalization is applied at each descriptor.
+If '12' then L2-normalization is applied at individual histograms.
 If None then no normalization is employed. - •sigmas (list of float or None, optional) Standard deviation of spatial Gaussian smoothing for the centre histogram and for each ring of histograms.
 The list of sigmas should be sorted from the centre and out.
 I.e. the first sigma value defines the spatial smoothing of the centre histogram and the last sigma value defines the spatial smoothing of the outermost ring.
 Specifying sigmas overrides the rings parameter by setting rings = len(sigmas) 1. - •ring\radii (list of float or None, optional) Radius (in pixels) for each ring.
 Specifying ring\radii overrides the rings and radius parameters by setting rings = len(ring\radii) and radius = ring\radii[-1].